mchirino89/mchirino89.github.io/_posts/work/2021-09-12-refactoring.md

 title:  "What refactoring is not"
 excerpt: Fewer terms have been misused more times than refactoring.
 Let's see when and where it really applies.
 categories: work
-tags: [work, coding, rant, success]
+tags: [engineering, coding, rant, success, unit tests]
 ---

 [referralLink]: https://qualitycoding.org/refactoring-demo/